Ascend/pytorch/docs/en/PyTorch Network Model Porting and Training Guide/PyTorch Network Model Porting and Training Guide.md

 -   During mixed precision calculation, Apex calculates the grad of the model.
 You can enable combine\_grad to accelerate these operations.
 Set the  **combine\_grad**  parameter of the amp.initialize\(\) interface to  **True**.
 -   After the adaptation, Apex optimizes optimizers, such as adadelta, adam, sgd, and lamb to adapt them to Ascend AI Processors.
 As a result, the obtained NPU-based fusion optimizers are consistent with the native algorithms, but the calculation speed is faster.
 You only need to replace the original optimizer with  **apex.optimizers.\***  \(**\***  indicates the optimizer name, for example,  **NpuFusedSGD**\).
+-   The adapted apex optimizes the affinity of the Ascend AI processor for data parallel training, supports the use of fused grad for acceleration, while maintaining the consistency of computational logic.
+This function can be turned on by turning on the **combine_ddp** switch, that is, setting the amp.initialize interface parameter **combine_ddp** to **True** and turning off DistributedDataParallel.

 #### Supported Features